UriRedDog/ButtonPad.X/README.md

 PIC24F to control Sparkfun 4x4 RGB  LED push button pad

 This gets difficult.
-The way the device is wired in such a way, that it needs some sort of controller to provide individual LED control.
+The device is wired in such a way that it needs some sort of controller to provide individual LED control.
 One cannot just ground LED-GRD[1-4] because setting RED4 high would light all the red LED in the row.
 Something similar occurs with the columns.
 We also need to limit the total current provided by the controller.
 All the LED cannot